 The book also serves for the further professional training of dermatologists, pharmacists and cosmetologists who in practice engage themselves in skin care and professional advice on skin barrier disorders and skin diseases.
 It can also be highly recommended as informative reading to all the persons concerned with skin problems.

-Dr. Hans Lautenschläger, born in 1947, studied chemistry and physics at the Free University of Berlin.
+Dr. Hans Lautenschläger, born in 1947, studied chemistry and physics (minor subject) at the Free University of Berlin.
 He graduated as chemist and obtained his doctoral degree in organic chemistry in 1976.
 His main fields of activity in manufacturing so far comprise the synthesis of new pharmaceutical agents for indications like lipid metabolism disorders, inflammation and heart, blood and circulation diseases as well as the formulation of phosphatidylcholine-containing dermatological and cosmetic skin care products.
 More than 200 publications and patents illustrate his professional career.

 Korneotherapie - Bindeglied zwischen Dermatologie und Kosmetik (in German)